01

 The box below is a real web tool, running live, exactly the way it would sit on your slide.
 Click into it and use it.
 This is the experience your audience gets, without you ever leaving PowerPoint.

-A live, interactive embed running right here on the page.
-Try it, then imagine it on slide twelve of your next deck.
+A live AI stocks dashboard running right here on the page.
+Click the chart, switch ranges, edit holdings - then imagine it on slide twelve of your next deck.

 The manifest is a small file that tells PowerPoint where to find the add-in.
 Download it and remember where it lands.